Yep, there it is, folks, right there in the Washington Examiner.

 That he was an illegal immigrant.

-The people who put the story together left out the fact there was a driver for two reasons.
+And that's why they left out the people who put the story together left out the fact there was a driver for two reasons.

 A, the SUV did it.

-There is still laugh at me all you want.
+There is still, laugh at me all you want.

 There is still in mainstream liberalism bias against SUVs, except when they have one to get their families around, but not for you.